Are you interested in the Olympic sport of weightlifting? Look for a qualified coach with a sensible training program... Read More

-Do cyclists and other endurance athletes really benefit from resistance training?
-This can be a confusing topic...
+Cyclists and other endurance athletes can benefit from resistance training...
 Read More

-Educational Events, eBooks, DVDs, Posters, Recommended Reading and Apparel all approved by Coach Harvey Newton and Newton Sports...
+eBooks, DVDs, Posters, and Apparel by Coach Harvey Newton and Newton Sports...
 Read More

 The O, OLift Magazine’s monthly e-zine, features this month an article on the press by Olympic Coach Harvey Newton.
 “The press was part of our competitive format until 1973.
 But few lifters today seem to devote an adequate amount of training to pressing movements,” Newton says.

 Reflecting on the eventual loss of the press due to a failure to enforce the technical rules of the day, Newton argues for the inclusion of 10-12% of some sort of pressing action in a lifter’s training program.
 “As with chains, we’re only as strong as our weakest link …. and upper body pushing is now often that weakness.”

 Coach Newton is featured in the October/November print copy of OLift Magazine that has just been published.
 “Our sport has had regions and regional championships since the mid-1960s,” Newton said.
 “Later, when I was USAW Executive Director, we created regional training centers.
 While this latter program expanded minus the original criteria, today we have virtually no recognition of regions.”

 In a country as large as the United States, re-establishing a regional structure for the sport makes sense, in terms of athlete development, coaching responsibilities, and administrative functions, according to Newton.

 The June 2014 OLift Magazine, the leading USA weightlifting publication, contains an article by Coach Harvey Newton entitled, “Weightlifters: How Many Do We Really Need?”
 The print version has just been issued, the digital copy was available weeks earlier.